epgeroy/angular-interview-questions/README.md

         3. Reactive transformation

         4. Easily add input elements dynamically

         5. easier to unit test

 10. What is a dumb, or presentation, component?
 What are the benefits of using dumb components?

-    A dumb component is a component with no external inyections, is a component whos only responsability is to present data.
-A benefit is modularity, a dumb component is not aware of who is providing the data, so it can be used to present data using distinct way fot fetching it.
+    A dumb component is a component with no inyections, is a component whos only responsability is to present data.
+A benefit is modularity, a dumb component is not aware of who is providing the data, so it can be used to present data using distincts way for fetching it.